-We describe a signal detection mechanism of the GLT prior (\ref{eq:gpd_beta}) -- (\ref{eq:gpd_xi}).
-The GLT prior perceives the signal detection problem as a mirror image of the extreme value identification problem \citep{west1984outlier,polson2010shrink}.
-Under the GLT prior formulation, a selected (signal) coefficient $\beta_{j}$ is the one whose corresponding local-scale parameter $\lambda_{j}$ is an extreme value possibly located at the tail part of the local-scale density $f(x|\tau,\xi) = \mathcal{GPD}(x|\tau,\xi)$ (\ref{eq:gpd_lambda}).
-As conventional distributional theory, role of the global-scale parameter $\tau$ is to scale the local-scale density $f$, and that of the shape parameter $\xi$ is to control the tail-heaviness of the tail of $f$.
+We describe the signal detection mechanism of the GLT prior (\ref{eq:gpd_beta}) -- (\ref{eq:gpd_xi}).
+The GLT prior perceives the signal detection problem as the mirror image of the extreme value identification problem \citep{west1984outlier,polson2010shrink}.
+Under the formulation of the GLT prior, a selected (signal) coefficient $\beta_{j}$ is one whose corresponding local-scale parameter $\lambda_{j}$ is an extreme value potentially located in the tail part of the local-scale density $f(x|\tau,\xi) = \mathcal{GPD}(x|\tau,\xi)$ (\ref{eq:gpd_lambda}).
+Following conventional distributional theory, the global-scale parameter $\tau$ scales the local-scale density $f$, while the shape parameter $\xi$ controls the heaviness of the tail of $f$.

 The signal detection mechanism of the GLT prior is thus different from that of the Horseshoe.
 The former relies more on distribution theory and extreme value theory underlying the local-scale distribution, while the latter resorts to the competing nature between the local-scale parameter and the global-scale parameter, as described in Subsection \ref{subsec:The Horseshoe with varied sparsity level}.
 As observed from the panels on the third and fourth rows of Figure \ref{fig:signal_detection_of_GLT}, the estimates of $\tau$ and $\xi$ are nearly independent of the estimates of $\{\lambda_{j}\}_{j=1}^{p}$, \emph{a posteriori}.
 This contrasts with the panels on the third row of Figure \ref{fig:failure of Horseshoe}, where negative correlations are prevalent across all coefficients, and the selected signals are those with more distinguishable negative correlations.